ThinkDataEd/curriculum/docs/unit2/lesson14.md

 shuffling based on categorical variables (gender and survival).

 2. Display the dotplot created during [Lesson 13](lesson13.md) of the difference in proportions between female and survivors of horror movies.
-Remind the students that, "by chance," the differences were typically .
+Remind the students that, "by chance," the differences were typically zero .
 Most of the time, they were pretty small.
 Sometimes they were bigger, but that was rare and this tells us that if we see "small" differences, we might think they are due to chance.
 But if we see "big" differences, they are not.